ropensci/roweb3/content/blog/2024-02-23-ropensci-news-digest-february-2024/index.md

 * [Please Shut Up!
 Verbosity Control in Packages](/blog/2024/02/06/verbosity-control-packages) by Mark Padgham and Maëlle Salmon.
 This post was discussed on the [R Weekly highlights podcast](https://podcastindex.org/podcast/1062040) hosted by Eric Nantz and Mike Thomas.

+* [Introducing rOpenSci Champions - Cohort 2023-2024](/blog/2024/02/15/champions-program-champions-2024) by Ezekiel Adebayo Ogundepo, Sehrish Kanwal, Andrea Gomez Vargas, Liz Hare, Francesca Belem Lopes Palmeira, Binod Jung Bogati, Yi-Chin Sunny Tseng, Mirna Vazquez Rosas Landa, Erika Siregar, Jacqui Levy, and Yanina Bellini Saibene.
+The rOpenSci Champions Program starts this 2024 with a new cohort of Champions.
+We are pleased to introduce you to our Champions and their projects.

+### Tech Notes

+* [Help make waywiser better!
+User requests wanted](/blog/2024/02/19/waywiser-call-help) by Mike Mahoney and Maëlle Salmon.

+* [Read and Play Digital Music (MIDI) in R using the *fluidsynth* package](/blog/2024/02/20/fluidsynth) by Jeroen Ooms.
+A new package with bindings to libfluidsynth to read and synthesize midi files in R.

 ## Calls for contributions